Skip to main content

 "size": 351,

-• The response file is available for 24 hours.
+• url: The file URL used to reference the file in subsequent steps.
+Files are available for 24 hours.

-The hash values can be used to scan online threat databases to ensure the file is safe.
+• hashes: MD5, SHA1, and SHA256 values that can be used to scan online threat databases to verify the file is safe.

-The ContentType is derived from the HTTP response header.
-The file content type, name, and size (in bytes) can be filter criteria in subsequent workflow steps.
+• content_type: Derived from the HTTP response header.
+The file content type, name, and size (in bytes) can be used as filter criteria in subsequent steps.

-If the HTTP response exceeds the size limit, the step will fail or disrupt the workflow run.
-If your step fails for this reason or you expect the step to return a large response, you should set the Return Response as File parameter to Yes.
+If the HTTP response exceeds the output size limit, the step will fail or disrupt the workflow run.
+If your step fails for this reason, or you expect a large response, set Return response as file to Yes to handle the output as a file instead.

 Did this answer your question?